RajatSharma123455/Reelify.ai/README.md

 # Project Title
 This project uses AI-based image-to-video conversion to generate videos based on a user's uploaded image and their desired video scene idea.
-The process leverages the aivideoapi.com API, utilizing a pre-trained AI model (e.g., gen4 model) to convert images to videos.
+The process leverages the aivideoapi.com API, utilizing a pre-trained AI model (gen4 model) to convert images to videos.

 ## AI Model: gen4 (aivideoapi.com)
 The AI model chosen for this project is the gen4 model from aivideoapi.com.
 This model specializes in generating video content from a single image.